Ammalgam-Protocol/docs/docs/updates/March_2024.md

 ## Development

-Last month, we added a new contract engineer, who has been an amazing addition to the core team.
-Our was able to add value immediately and has taken on a lot of complex work.
+Last month, we added a new engineer, who has been an amazing addition to the core team.
+The engineer was able to add value immediately and has taken on a lot of complex work.
 We also moved one front-end engineer to contracts.
 With these shifts and my time starting to free up post-raise, we have effectively expanded the contract team from 1 to 4 engineers.
 The raising of funds took a major toll on our velocity, but with that wrapping up, we are ready to pick up the pace and finish strong.

 We are also recruiting a second front-end developer (please reach out with any referrals!) and continue UX research to make our UI more intuitive.